harikabukkapuram/Ai-Medical-chatbot/REPORT.md

 # Application Overview

-## Project Title: AI Medical Diagnosis Assistant
+## Project Title: Medical ChatBot

 ### Problem Statement:
 Many individuals in rural or underserved areas lack access to quick and basic medical advice.
-Our AI Medical Diagnosis Assistant offers a simple interface where users can describe their symptoms and receive instant, preliminary medical guidance in their local language.
+Our Medical ChatBot offers a simple interface where users can describe their symptoms and receive instant, preliminary medical guidance in their local language.

 ### Minimum Viable Product (MVP):
 A lightweight, multilingual Streamlit-based chatbot that accepts user symptoms via text input and provides possible diagnoses or suggestions, using an offline-first, open-source AI backend.